This option controls garbage collection processing with compaction when the state of the OpenJ9 VM is set to idle.

 -XX:+IdleTuningGcOnIdle option, which is also enabled by default when the OpenJ9 VM is running inside a container.

-If your application is not running in a container and you want to enable compaction as part of the idle-tuning process, set the
+If your application is not running in a container and you want compaction to be attempted every time idle GC happens as part of the idle-tuning process, set the

 -XX:+IdleTuningCompactOnIdle option on the command line when you start your application.